The need for a nonlocal expansion in general relativity: Introduction

 Within field theory, a famous example of the reasoning above is the ``weak-field'', expansion of quantum chromodynamics (QCD).
-Superficially, it is useful for many applications to expand the chromo-fields around a classical background, $A_\mu \rightarrow A_\mu^{class} + \delta A_\mu$, as this approach can produce the correct Feynman rules and $\beta-function$ \cite{Peskin_1995}.
-However, an EFT that expands chromo-fields around a classical background in general will completely miss the fundamental feature of this theory, i.e., quark confinement.
-The precise reasons for this are not fully understood, but fundamentally, we know that a non-Abelian gauge can be set only locally in the space of field configurations \cite{Gribov_1978,Dudal_2008}.
-Therefore, a `` Post-Maxwellian''\, expansion will be plagued by a multitude of configurations where potentials grow arbitrarily strong, but for which the action still equivalent to a weak expansion of the fundamental theory.
-Such redundant configurations disappear when one assumes states separated by a certain distance in configuration space (related to the separation of the redundancies in field space) to be colour singlets, which can be thought of as imposing a higher symmetry on the infrared theory than on the fundamental one \cite{Pisarski_2006}.
-Thus, the correct EFT expansion is not in the basis of fields in QCD, but rather of nonlocal objects represented by the Wilson lines and loops \cite{Pisarski_2006}.
-The EFT obtained via field expansion only works when the physics considered is ``local enough'' (i.e., when momentum exchanges are large enough that asymptotic freedom, inferred from the beta function \cite{Peskin_1995}, holds).
+Superficially, it is useful for many applications to expand the chromo-fields around a classical background, $A_\mu \rightarrow A_\mu^{\mathrm{classic}} + \delta A_\mu$, as this approach can produce the correct Feynman rules and $\beta-$function \citep{Peskin_1995}.
+However, an EFT that expands chromo-fields around a classical background in general will miss the fundamental feature of this theory, i.e., quark confinement.
+The reasons for this are not fully understood, but fundamentally, we know that a Lorentz-covariant non-Abelian gauge can be set only locally in the space of field configurations \citep{Gribov_1978,Dudal_2008}.

-Note that the issue is not the nonperturbativity of the coupling constant per se, but the highly nonlocal interactions of non-Abelian gauge theory, which becomes an issue when ultraviolet and infrared scales mix.
-As a demonstration, it is well known \cite{Linde_1980,Arnold_2007} that QCD exhibits infrared divergences for arbitrarily high temperatures, where the `` next neighbour'' coupling constant is arbitrarily small.
-The nonperturbative effects ``hide'' in the fact that the thermodynamic limit presupposes a ``large'' volume, and the breakdown of perturbative expansion is then a consequence of this assumption.
-The nonlocal nature of the problem becomes even more obvious when transport coefficients are calculated, as discussed in \cite{Arnold_2007}.
-This is also true for far-from-equilibrium strongly interacting media, such as in the case of a fast parton exchanging momentum with the medium \cite{Majumder_2013}.